 This is just a small sampling of ways that remote workers can improve how they work remotely — but remember, if you have a home office, it’s probably going to take more effort than being at an actual office building since there are fewer distractions.

 #5 Set Clear Expectations

 Remote employees should have very few surprises regarding the day-to-day tasks or projects they’re working on because everything should be well documented ahead of time.
 To avoid any confusion between remote workers and their managers or colleagues, develop a clear action plan for everyone involved, so there’s no need to have extensive one-on-one meetings every single day — save those for quick check-ins instead.

 For example, if a remote employee needs to shoot over a presentation, he or she should be able to submit a document with links to any related files.
 This way, the whole team can access the necessary documents without being glued to their laptops at all hours of the day—and when it’s time to present, everyone will have access to precisely what they need.

 Remember that regular verbal communication is key for creative thinking if you’re working remotely and want all your virtual meetings to go smoothly.
 Try using tools like Slack or Google Docs so everyone can work on tasks simultaneously — no one has an excuse for not staying organized.

 Final Thoughts on Top 5 Tips to Stay Productive While Working Remotely

 There’s no perfect solution but there are many strategies you can employ that will help increase your output while working remotely.
-We have outlined the top 5 tips to stay productive while working remotely in this article and we hope that it has inspired you to create better workflows for you and the entire team.
+You can also use enterprise software and tools if your company requires you to keep the team in the loop.